scottfr/SystemsBook/Building/building.md

 DIAGRAM

+[New Trees] are planted for each tree that's cut.
+The more trees loggers cut the more money they make which makes the business more attractive resulting in more trees cut.

 RESULTS

 When we run this model for 10 years things seem to be fine.
 The number of mature trees is declining a little thought it doesn't seem to be much to worry about.